piiano/vault-typescript/sdk/forms/README.md

 #### Goal

-Use `createProtectedView` when you need to securely display sensitive data on the frontend without exposing raw data.
+Use `createProtectedView` when you need to securely display sensitive data on the frontend without exposing the original data to your frontend or backend systems.

 #### Usage